Maintenant en lecture: Farlouche Tart: Traditional Quebec Recipe

 Q: What is the origin of the name "farlouche"?

-Farlouche pie wasn’t just a dessert.
-In the 17th century, Quebec lumberjacks consumed between 4,000 and 6,000 calories a day to support their hard work.
+Farlouche pie wasn't just a dessert.
+In the 17th century, Quebec lumberjacks consumed between 4,000 and 6,000 calories a day to fuel their hard work.
 This sugar-rich pie was an essential source of energy for these manual laborers.

 Daily calorie consumption of lumberjacks vs. a modern adult:

-Lumberjack (17th century)
+Woodcutter (17th century)

 ~ 6000 calories